-What is an Estate Tax?
+What is a Colorado Estate Tax?

 Colorado estate tax applies whether the property is transferred through a will or according to Colorado intestacy laws.
-While federal law still imposes estate taxes on certain estates, very few estates are taxed due to high exemption values.
-Only about two of every 1,000 people who pass away – or 0.2 percent – have to pay any taxes at all.
+While federal law still imposes estate taxes on certain estates, only about two of every 1,000 people who pass away – or 0.2 percent – have to pay any taxes at all.

-The following are the federal estate tax exemptions for 2020:
+The following are the federal estate tax exemptions for 2022:

-Married couples can exempt up to $23.16 million
+Married couples can exempt up to $23.4 million

-- The annual gift exemption is $15,000
+The annual gift exclusion is $15,000

 Contact a Colorado Estate Planning Attorney for More Information